 And if you have a chance to just go and give it a shot, it is really worth it.
 And then I obviously had some seriously funny epic fails like Ninja Warrior.
 At the end, they have to run up this massive kind of wall to get to the top.
 I mean I barely made it 2ft 3ft off the ground.
 My son on the other hand went all the way to the top.

-They had two levels and he did them both pretty successfully which was really impressive and then there was another area where you get on a trampoline and then you jump or as most of the kids were doing flipping into this huge pool of sponges so I have to say I totally chickened out.
+They had two levels and he did them both pretty successfully which was really impressive and then there was another area where you get on a trampoline for adults and then you jump or as most of the kids were doing flipping into this huge pool of sponges so I have to say I totally chickened out.
 I was jumping on the trampoline higher and higher and I just could not bring myself to make the jump.
 Well, that’s how it goes.
-It was super fun and if you have a chance to go to the trampoline park first of all it’s such a fun thing to do with your kids like the connection and with their friends it’s just so much fun.
+It was super fun and if you have a chance to go to the trampoline park for adults first of all it’s such a fun thing to do with your kids like the connection and with their friends it’s just so much fun.
 Maybe you don’t want to go overboard and start doing it at their birthday party but definitely as like a little sizing or maybe just take a couple of your kids friends along with you to do it or maybe just go with your kids.

 It’s so fun and even better you can most definitely even go all the way all on your own.
 It is a fun thing to do and something that I am so happy that I got a chance to do.
 So you want to find out some more cool things to do and can’t figure out what kind of everyday adventure list.
 I’ve got it ready for you just go to make everydayandadventure.com and I’ll hook you up with over 100 different ideas.
 As a matter of fact I think we’re talking so ready to go and find out some cool things to do just go to make every day an adventure and you’ll be able to get a list and start checking it off yourself.